parsonscodeclub/Swagify-Workspace--10-25-13/README.md

 1.  **Package Manager**
     [Installation Link](https://sublime.wbond.net/installation#st2)

     Package manager is the tool you use to add plugins and things to Sublime.
-Once installed, Access it with ⌘+Shift+P.
+Once installed, Access it with ⌘+Shift+P and type 'package controll'.
+You'll get a bunch of options; the one you'll want most often is 'install package'.

 2.  **Emmet**
     [Documentation](http://docs.emmet.io/) (Install via Package Manager)